tgnemecek/core-website/src/collections/pages/team.md

       Sharon loves few things more than spending time with her international family, friends, colleagues and clients.
-Sharon is pictured here in her front yard on the North Shore of Boston where she enjoys spending her time while not Zooming with clients and colleagues or writing new books (her latest is "6 Steps to Leading Your Life and Work (from the Inside Out)".
+Sharon is pictured here in her front yard on the North Shore of Boston where she enjoys spending her time while not coaching leaders, working with global colleagues, or writing new books (her latest is "6 Steps to Leading Your Life and Work (from the Inside Out)".
     video: https://www.youtube.com/watch?v=52Iv5hdqDxw
   - name: Rafael Medina
     role: Manager, South & Central America